datadryad/dryad-app/app/views/stash_engine/pages/_requirements.html.md

 ## Unsponsored author fees

 Dryad is a nonprofit organization that provides long-term access to its contents at no cost to users.
-We are able to provide free access to data due to financial support from members and data submitters.
+We are able to provide free access to data due to financial support from partners and data submitters.
 Dryad's Data Publishing Charges (DPCs) are designed to recover the core costs of curating and preserving data.

 Authors not affiliated with a Dryad partner organization are asked to pay a DPC by credit card at the time of submission.
 Invoices may be requested for an additional administration fee of 199 USD.